vaibhav3198/Library-Record-System/README.md

 # Library-Record-System
-A library record data management system implemented using linked lists for storing data in C.
+A library record data management system implemented using Linked Lists and AVL Trees.
 ## Features
 1. Insertion of new record.
 2. Deletion of existing record.